 This results in the necessity to provide all data streams from own surveys, external panels and market benchmark data in role-based real-time dashboards.
 And all without system disruption at the same time in integrated role-based 360-degree CX dashboards.

-The cx/omni Customer Intelligence Data Hub serves as the basis for building a multi-year CX Data Lake that enables high-performance data links and AI-based analysis.
+The cx/omni Customer Intelligence Data Hub serves as the basis for building a multi-year CX Data Lake that enables high-performance data links.

 “I want to collect any meaningful customer feedback along the journey, quickly identify painpoints and report insights to our management.”

 The cx/omni CX Dashboard gives you a 360-degree perspective from a customer perspective.